Name Lady Banks Rose

 Water Moderate in mild sun

-Soil Rich for long tap roots
+Soil Rich for long tap roots, high nitrogen, sandy, alkaline

 Size 4 - 6 feet